jamsinclair/jSquash/README.md

 - [@jSquash/webp](/packages/webp) - An encoder and decoder for WebP images using [libwebp](https://github.com/webmproject/libwebp)
 - ...more to come

+⚠️ All packages are ESM modules.
+You may need to manually transpile the packages if your build environment still relies on Commonjs formats.

 ## Usage in Cloudflare Workers

 Using jSquash modules with Cloudflare Workers requires some additional steps so that the WASM binaries get included.